julienisbet/project-planning/README.md

 - [ ] Create and export an array of plant objects to be loaded into local storage when the page loads -- save as plants
 - [ ] Write a function called `loadData` that first checks if there is any data in local storage -- if there is data, do nothing, if there's no data, load the seed data
 - [ ] local storage key will be `PLANTS`
+- [ ] create utils.js functions:
+    * getPlantById: returns plant with specific ID from localStorage
+    * getPlants: returns array of plants from localStorage

 ### Home Page
 - [ ] Loop through each plant in local storage and display the plant information (do not worry about wiring up the click events -- just focus on the display)